EPFL-ENAC/unhcr-geneva-tech-hub-app/README.md

 - find the new user and download
 - save the document by deplacing `couchdb/bootstrap/_users/new_username.json`
 - remove the `'_rev'` field and commit the file

+## file uploads
+- 2 services necessary
+  - nginx proxy to our custom epfl s3 instance
+  - python fast api using boto3 to upload files to the s3 instance We don't store the uploaded file directly to a database, it should be done by the frontend by talking directly to couchdb.
+The API just return the path served by the nginx reverse proxy